Public Research for Public Good

 Here at UMBC, our research and creative achievement initiatives are guided by our motto and guided by our strong commitment to interdisciplinarity.
 It reflects the focus of our faculty and students across basic, translational, and applied research areas: we thrive on the opportunity and experience for our work to have a direct impact on the communities we partner with, by facilitating a deeper intercultural understanding through our arts and humanities scholarship, and by furthering our knowledge across a spectrum of science and engineering fields.

-Established in 1966, UMBC has risen from modest beginnings, with some of our initial external research awards secured in the mid 1990’s.
-Today, UMBC is a Doctoral University with Very High Research Activity – known as Carnegie R1 – as designated by the 2021 Carnegie Foundation for the Advancement of Teaching, placing us among the top 146 research universities in the Nation.
+Established in 1966, UMBC has risen from modest beginnings, with some of our initial external research awards secured in the early 1990’s.
+Today, UMBC is a Doctoral University with Very High Research Activity – also known as Carnegie R1 – as designated by the 2021 Carnegie Foundation for the Advancement of Teaching, placing us among the top 146 research universities in the Nation.

-According to the current NSF’s Higher Education Research and Development (HERD) survey, UMBC ranked #101 in federal research & development expenditures among public institutions and #146 among all U.S. research universities.
+According to the current 2022 NSF’s Higher Education Research and Development (HERD) survey, UMBC ranked #107 in federal research & development expenditures among public institutions and #151 among all U.S. research universities.

 We build on the inherent strengths in our vibrant, interdisciplinary, and collaborative research culture, with a strong nationally recognized reputation for integrating undergraduates in mentored research.
-Our key research and creative achievement themes are well aligned with regional and national priorities – environmental & space sciences, data sciences & national security, health & life sciences, education, and equity and social justice.
+Our key research and creative achievement themes are well aligned with regional and national priorities – environmental & space sciences, data sciences & national security, health & life sciences, education, and community, equity and social justice.
 Each of these key themes benefits from an inclusive approach, by taking into account civic engagement, social sciences, ethics, public policy, and other important considerations to provide a comprehensive solution.

 Our faculty are recognized nationally and internationally, most notably with the election of Dr. Michael Summers in Chemistry and Biochemistry to the National Academy of Sciences in 2016, and over 50 of our faculty members recognized as fellows in their professional societies, one of the highest honors bestowed by peers within the scientific community.